jasondchambers/www-jasonsblog/content/posts/softwarearchitecture/index.md

 Firstly, it may make sense to define what software architecture is.
 A software architecture describes the fundamental structures of a software system and the interactions between these structures.
 It defines the essential elements of a system's internal organization.
 Similar to traditional building architecture, it implies some kind of plan or blueprint for the development teams to follow.
 However, inevitably over time what usually happens is the actual architecture you end up with will likely differ from what you may have intended.
 As you zoom in, the software architecture is also about the technology choices you make and the patterns you plan to use.

 I personally don't like the term "architecture", but it is widely accepted and can be argued to be similar enough to traditional (building) architecture.
+Software architecture is an ongoing concern when compared to traditional (building) architecture, and so is something that needs to be maintained.

 If you are interested in diving more into the definition, I recommend [Martin Fowler's essay](https://www.martinfowler.com/architecture/)